SCQF Level 7

 This course develops essential knowledge and understanding relating to working as a practitioner within a setting.
 Upon completion candidates are eligible to register with the Scottish Social Services Council (SSSC) at practitioner level.

 A mandatory placement opportunity will be provided to students who demonstrate appropriate skills and values.
+The course includes mandatory SVQ units, and a graded unit, undertaken in a real working environment.

 What you will experience

-This course will give you an in-depth understanding of working with children and young people, specifically focusing on rights and provision, protection and participation, contemporary issues for children and families and promoting language, literacy and numeracy in Early Education and Childcare.
+This course will give you an in-depth understanding of working with children and young people, specifically focusing on rights and provision, protection and participation, contemporary issues for children and families and promoting language, literacy and numeracy in early education and childcare.
 You will also look at more specific areas such as working with those who have additional support needs, and how to understand/support child behaviour.

 A clear disclosure or ability to gain membership of the PVG scheme in respect of Regulated Work with Children will be required prior to placement allocation.
 Please note that your membership will be organised by the College.